 Lindenwood University is your new home, and we want to provide assistance whenever it is needed.
 If you have a maintenance issue, we will help get it resolved.
-All requests will be routed through maintenance personnel in the Campus Facilities Office.
-You can reach maintenance in the Campus Facilities Office from 8:00 a.m. until 5:00 p.m., Monday through Friday, at (636) 949-4922.
-Any issues after regular office hours or on weekends should be directed to LU Office of Public Safety and Security at (636) 949-4911.
+All requests will be routed through Residential Community Coordinators.
+If you have a maintenance emergency, you can reach maintenance in the Campus Facilities Office from 8 a.m. until 5 p.m., Monday through Friday, at (636) 949-4922.
+Any issues after regular office hours or on weekends should be directed to Lindenwood Office of Public Safety and Security at (636) 949-4911.
 They will contact the on-call maintenance person, who will evaluate your problem.
 The Office of Residential Life will also be notified, so we can track your problem and make sure it's resolved.

 Approved Items for Residents

 - Keurig or other small coffee maker

 - Students in Blanton, Calvert, Flowers, Guffey, LindenLodge, Mathews, Pfremmer, Rauch, and Reynolds are allowed one microwave per room, with a max 700 watts

 - Twin XL bedding (comforter, sheets and mattress cover)